Flux-Audio/hysteresis/README.md

-# Hysteresis v0.2.0
+# Hysteresis v0.3.0

 ## <strong><span style="color:crimson">Update Notice</span></strong>
-Version v0.2.0 is incompatible with v0.1.0!
+Version v0.3.x is incompatible with v0.2.x!
 Presets cannot be ported.
-Make sure to backup any old instances of v0.1.0 if you don't want your projects to break.
+Make sure to backup any old instances of v0.2.x if you don't want your projects to break.

+The wow and flutter effects have been moved to a new plugin called MOD_BOX.
+Stochastic quantization effect has been moved to a new plugin called STOCHASTICJ.

+MOD_BOX has these features:
+- Wow
+- Flutter
+- Modulation speed
+- Dry/wet for chorus effects.

+STOCHASTIC has these features:
+- Quantization amount: slows down the rate of the quantization (makes more lo-fi).
+- Quantization regularity: changes between probabilistic to deterministic quantization.
+- Quantization periodicity: changes between quantization based on rate of change and periodic quantization.
+- Mode: quantize vs geiger counter: in geiger counter mode, the trigger pulses are output instead.

 A full changelist is at the bottom of this document.